 A couple shareholder meetings later I was sold.
 Monarch Bank has since been purchased, but much of management stayed on with the acquiring company, Towne Bank.
 To this day, this is my second largest position in my portfolio.

 All because I “bought what I knew”.
-No Wall Street analyst was going to give a $100 million market cap regional bank in eastern Virginia any time of day.
+No New York City Wall Street analyst was going to give a $100 million market cap regional bank in eastern Virginia any time of day.
 No one was clued into what this bank was doing.
-It was an advantage that only an amateur investor would have – Just like Lynch said.
+It was an advantage that only an amateur investor who was paying attention to their surroundings would have – Just like Lynch said.

 And this is a perfect example of what Lynch preaches.
 Look around you, be curious, and take advantage of your position.